lumina-desktop/lumina-docs/lumina.rst

 of the application.

 .. note:: Some applications, such as web browsers, keep their own internal lists of default applications for opening particular types of files.
-If you set that application to use the :command:`lumina-open` or :command:`xdg-open` utilities, it will use the default applications that are set here instead so that there is only a single list of default applications for the system.
+If you set that application to use the :command:`lumina-open` or :command:`xdg-open` utilities, it will use the default applications that are set here so that there is only a single list of default applications for the system.

 .. index:: shortcuts